lordcirth/minetest-digipad/README.txt

 completely.
 It also has the same digging properties as a steel block, so some random noob with a stone pickaxe can't dig it.

+The keyboard allows arbitrary strings to be entered.
+The terminal allows entering strings, and receiving responses.
+These have no textures yet.

 See also - https://github.com/lordcirth/minetest-wireless adds wireless
 transmitters/receivers - execellent for passworded doors with no traceable wire.